Beverly Grove, Los Angeles

-Beverly Grove is a neighborhood within the Mid-City West region of Los Angeles, California, adjacent to Beverly Hills.
+Beverly Grove is a neighborhood within the Mid-City West region of Los Angeles, California, adjacent to Beverly Hills and West Hollywood.

-The median household income in 2024 dollars was $119,223, among the highest for Los Angeles and the county.
+The median household income in 2026 dollars was $115,975, among the highest for Los Angeles and the county.

 Geography

 City of Los Angeles

 The term "Beverly Grove" was first used in 2006 to unofficially refer to a small residential area that was proposed to be subject to an anti-mansionization ordinance.
 It referred to an area in the Wilshire Community Plan area that was generally bounded by Colgate Avenue on the north, Fairfax Avenue on the east, Lindenhurst Avenue on the south, and San Vicente Boulevard on the west.